5l1v3r1/Sourisoft/README.md

 # Sourisoft

-Sourisoft is a remote admistration tools developped by 2 french student
+Sourisoft is a remote admistration tools developped by 2 french students